Tom Johnson (journalist): LBJ

-About ten minutes into the January 22, 1973 broadcast of the CBS Evening News, Tom Johnson placed a direct call to Walter Cronkite to inform him of the death of Lyndon Johnson.
+Eight and a half minutes into the January 22, 1973 broadcast of the CBS Evening News, Tom Johnson placed a direct call to Walter Cronkite to inform him of the death of Lyndon Johnson.
 CBS cut away from a pre-recorded report on the progressing Vietnam peace talks in Paris back to the CBS newsroom where Cronkite was on the phone receiving the information from Tom Johnson.
 A moment later, Cronkite asked Johnson to stay on the line, then he reported the death of the former U.S. president to the television audience.

 Los Angeles Times

 After Lyndon Johnson's death, Tom Johnson again moved into journalism, eventually becoming publisher of the Dallas Times Herald in 1975.
 From there, he moved on to the Los Angeles Times, where he served as president and later publisher during a thirteen-year stint.

 CNN

 In 1990, Johnson moved from print to television, as CNN founder Ted Turner asked him to serve as the third president of the news channel.
 Johnson succeeded outgoing CNN president, Burt Reinhardt.
 Johnson's first year saw the outbreak of the Persian Gulf War, an event that helped place CNN firmly in the public consciousness.
 He ran CNN until his retirement in 2001, presiding over both triumphant and controversial moments in the history of the network.
 Walter Isaacson succeeded Johnson as the president of CNN in July 2001.

-Johnson was present in the room, when Mikhail Gorbachev signed his resignation letter on 25 December 1991, thereby dissolving the USSR.
+Johnson was present in the room when Mikhail Gorbachev signed his resignation letter on 25 December 1991, thereby dissolving the USSR.
 Gorbachev's pen failed, and Johnson lent him his.
 After signing, Gorbachev was about to put the pen in his pocket, but Johnson, realising the historic significance, quickly asked to have his pen back.

 Johnson later publicly revealed a long battle with depression that he was able to control with medication.
 Johnson had previously kept the condition private, though he told Turner when he was offered the CNN position.